 Find out how to become a Cambridge school

 Keep up to date with news from Cambridge and its schools around the world.

-Some syllabuses allow candidates to carry forward marks from a previous exam series to a later series.
-Candidates can only carry forward marks for internally assessed work.
+Some syllabuses allow candidates to carry forward marks from a previous exam series to a future exam series.
+There are two reasons for doing this: